Patrick122333/4240project/README.md

 # 4240project

 ## Description:
 This project will show a few examples of system penetration.
 I will be using two virtual machines (both running Ubuntu linux version 22.04) with one running the Metasploitable 2 test environment (https://sourceforge.net/projects/metasploitable/).
-I have included four python scripts to explore four of the vulnerabilities present on the test environment.
-Once each script is run (following the proper execution) the user will have full access to the remote system.

 When presenting these examples I will be going through these steps
 - network scanning